csgillespie/efficientR/main.md

 We can set the units we want to use with the `unit` argument, e.g. the results are reported in seconds if we set `unit = "s"`.

-When thinking about computational efficiency, there are (at least) two in measures:
+When thinking about computational efficiency, there are (at least) two measures:

   * Relative time: `df$name[3]` is 25% faster than `df[3, "name"]`;
   * Absolute time: `df$name[3]` is 5 microseconds faster than `df[3, "name"]`.

-Both measures are useful, but its important to not to forget the underlying time scale: it makes little sense to optimise a function that takes *microseconds* to complete if there are operations that take *seconds* to complete in your code.
+Both measures are useful, but its important not to forget the underlying time scale: it makes little sense to optimise a function that takes *microseconds* to complete if there are operations that take *seconds* to complete in your code.

 ### Profiling

-Benchmarking generally tests execution time of one function against another.
+Benchmarking generally tests the execution time of one function against another.
 Profiling, on the other hand, is about testing large chunks of code.

 It is difficult to over-emphasise the importance of profiling for efficient R programming.
 Without a profile of what took longest, you will have only a vague idea of why your code is taking so long to run.
 The example below (which generates figure \@ref(fig:1-3) an image of ice-sheet retreat from 1985 to 2015) shows how profiling can be used to identify bottlenecks in your R scripts: